darshakrai/data-lineage-tracker/README.md

 ## 🔧 Tools Used
 - Flask
 - Airflow (DAG simulation)
-- Tailwind CSS + DeepSite UI
+- Tailwind CSS + HTML
 - Python3.10 on Ubuntu WSL

 ## ✅ What It Does